dongmeic/EPA-WD/README.md

 6. Run `report_unmatched`, this will check how much is matched and export the unmatched records;

 #### Tier 2 - correct records with parcel ID

+This step can be skipped if there is not unmatched data with specific parcel IDs.

 1) run `run_Tier2_step1(setID, unmatched_df, all_taxlot)`
 2) manual run to get correction notes, `notes_review_setX.ipynb`(X is the set ID)